Unit Name |

 Bloom’s Level 5 - Assess media selection and noise mitigation approaches for Industrial Automation systems

-Bloom’s Level 5 - Design and evaluate complex Ethernet, serial data communications and field bus technologies for Industrial networks
+Bloom’s Level 5 - Investigate and evaluate complex Ethernet, serial data communications and field bus technologies for Industrial networks

-Bloom’s Level 6 - Design and evaluate appropriate wireless technologies and security measures for Industrial networks
+Bloom’s Level 6 - Investigate and evaluate appropriate wireless technologies and security measures for Industrial networks

 Bloom’s Level 6